nbarba/NLP-Classification/README.md

 # NLP-Classification
-This repo implements methods for extracting features from text.
+This repo implements methods for extracting features from text, that I have used in my research for user classification tasks.
 Two approaches are implemented:
   * One based on word-embeddings, which [1] describes as a baseline.
   * A statistical n-gram language modeling approach, that estimates the conditional probability of a sentence in a class.